NUS-CG3207/lab-manuals/uart_realterm.md

 # UART and RealTerm

-Created by Rajesh Chandrasekhara Panicker, last modified on 28 Aug 2022

 ## UART Details

 In the following lines, 'read's and 'write's are from the perspective of the RISC-V processor (assembly language program), and act as 'console in' and 'console out' respectively.